msawczyn/EFDesigner/README.md

  ### Change Log

+1.0.3.10
+   - Bug fixes for exceptions thrown when bad input to model attributes as text

+1.0.3.9
+   - If no entities and model is using an unsupported inheritance strategy, changing from EF6 to EFCore doesn't give a message, just changes the strategy.
+   - Added IsFlags attribute (and matching validations and behavior) to Enums
+   - NGENed extension assembly

  1.0.3.8
    - Fixed project item placement
    - Added change checks to diagram so dirty flag doesn't set when nothing changes